JFritzer/iot_ultrasonic_presence_sensor/README.md

 * Power supply for ESP32 and Ultrasonic-Sensor

-## First steps
+## Making & Using the sensor

 * Print the housing
 * Adapt your SSID for internet connection and the adress for the MQTT server in the microcontroller files.
-* Connect the sensor to the microcontroller using pins. -> Conifigure those pins in the software
+* Connect the sensor to the microcontroller via GPIO-Pins. -> Make sure to use the pins used in the code.
-* Copy the software to the microcontroller.
+* Copy the software onto the microcontroller.
 * Place the sensor and the microcontroller in the housing.
+* Connect the microcontroller to power
 * Enjoy